Doctor of Optometry

 Opportunities exist for clinical research through our Summer Fellowship Training Program as well as study abroad in Europe.

-Application Deadline for Fall 2023 is now May 24, 2023.
+Application Deadline for Fall 2025 is now June 27, 2024 and will close on May 29, 2025.

-Standardized Exam Score submission for Fall 2023 admission is due by June 1, 2023.
+Standardized Exam Score submission for Fall 2025 admission is due by May 1, 2025.

 The typical application cycle for UIWRSO is July - May.
 Applications are processed as they are received and offers of acceptance are made on a rolling basis.
 We strongly encourage applicants to apply as early as possible during the application period.
 This rolling admissions process allows qualified individuals to be admitted on a continual basis until the class is filled.